sristov/magellan/README.md

-# Maternal Genealogy Lineage Analyser - MaGelLAn.
+# Maternal Genealogy Lineage Analyser - MaGelLAn v1.5.0.

 Authors: Ino Čurik, Dalibor Hršak and Strahil Ristov

 Software for processing and analysis of the pedigree data with emphasis on the maternal lineage and mitochondrial DNA information.
-In version 1.0 MaGelLAn is a suite of four principal Python scripts (modules): *mag_verif*, *mag_stat*, *mag_calc* and *mag_sampl*, as well as two auxiliary scripts: *recode.py* and *print_line.py*.
+In version 1.5 MaGelLAn is a suite of four principal Python scripts (modules): *mag_verif*, *mag_stat*, *mag_calc* and *mag_sampl*, as well as two auxiliary scripts: *recode.py* and *print_line.py*.
 A detailed description of the main MaGelLAn modules functionality can be found in the paper:

 MaGelLAn 1.0: A software to facilitate quantitative and population genetic analysis of maternal inheritance combining molecular and pedigree information
 S. Ristov, V. Brajković, V. Cubric Curik, I. Michieli, I. Curik,